-Talk to your GP before increasing your child’s physical activity if your child has any kind of health condition, disease or disability.
+Talk to your GP before increasing your child’s physical activity if your child has any kind of health condition or disability.
 Most health conditions are helped by being physically active.

-Listen to your child and allow them to be as active as their ability allows.
+Listen to your child and give them opportunities to be as active as possible for their ability.

 Get your child motivated

-- Choose the right activities for your child's age - if you don't, your child might become bored or frustrated.
+- Choose the right activities for your child's age and interests - if you don't, your child might become bored or frustrated.

-- Keep the focus on fun — children don't want to do something they don't enjoy.
+- Keep the focus on fun - children may find it hard to do something they don't enjoy.